pivotal/docs-tap/getting-started.md

 As of this writing, the custom resource for the policy must have a name of image-policy.

 The platform operator should add to the `verification.exclude.resources.namespaces` section any namespaces that are known to run container images that are not currently signed, such as `kube-system`.

 **(Optional) Create a service account to hold private registry secrets**

 In the situation when the platform operator is expecting to verify signatures stored in a private registry, it is required to configure a service account with all the secrets for those private registries.
 There is a set of requirements for this service account:

-* It must be created in the `image-policy-system` namespace.
+* It must be created in the `image-policy-system` namespace

-* It must be called `registry-credentials`.
+* It must be called `registry-credentials`

-* All secrets for accessing private registries must be added to the `imagePullSecrets` section of the service account.
+* All secrets for accessing private registries must be added to the `imagePullSecrets` section of the service account

 The manifest for this service account would look like this: